keu/docs/astro/cli/get-started.md

 ## Step 3: Log in to the Airflow UI

 The [Airflow UI](https://www.astronomer.io/guides/airflow-ui/) is essential for managing Airflow.
-It contains information about your current DAG runs and configuration menus for Airflow connections, variables, and pools.
+It contains information about your current DAG runs and is the best place to create and update Airflow connections to third-party data services.

 To access the Airflow UI, open `http://localhost:8080/` in a browser and log in with `admin` for both your username and password.